janode/tablebot/README.md

 # TableBot

-Passbot runs a node-cron job that listens for available timeslots for booking table at restaurants listed at dinnerbooking.com.
+TableBot runs a node-cron job that listens for available timeslots for booking table at restaurants listed at dinnerbooking.com.
-When available slots are detected, will post a message to Telegram
+When available slots are detected, it will post a message to Telegram

 ## Minutae